-The mammalian target of rapamycin (mTOR) pathway emerged initially for the treatment of subependymal giant-cell astrocytomas (SEGA) in patients with tuberous sclerosis, a disease attributed to mutations in TSC1 or TSC2.
-It came to be recognized that the the role played by this signaling pathway (that also involves PTEN, DEPDC5, and a host of other players) is not only in growth and proliferation, but also in neural plasticity involving regulation of ion channel expression, neurotransmitter receptor expression, neurite outgrowth and overall synaptic plasticity.
-These considerations led investigations to examine the role of this pathway in epilepsy and the potential for its pharmacologic modulation in modifying epileptogenesis as well as seizures.
-Investigations in the laboratory of Michael Wong demonstrated that early treatment with rapamycin prevented the development of epilepsy and premature death observed in a mouse model of TSC generated by a conditional knock-out of the TSC1 gene in glial fibrillary acidic protein (GFAP) expressing cells (39).
+The mTOR pathway emerged initially as a potential method for the treatment of subependymal giant-cell astrocytomas (SEGAs) in patients with tuberous sclerosis, a disease attributed to mutations in tuberous sclerosis complex 1 or 2 (TSC1 or TSC2).
+It came to be recognized that the role played by this signaling pathway (that also involves PTEN, DEPDC5, and a host of other players) is not only in growth and proliferation, but also in neural plasticity involving regulation of ion channel expression, neurotransmitter receptor expression, neurite outgrowth, and overall synaptic plasticity.
+These considerations led investigators to examine the role of this pathway in epilepsy and the potential for its pharmacologic modulation in modifying epileptogenesis as well as seizures.
+Investigations by Michael Wong's group demonstrated that early treatment with rapamycin prevented the development of epilepsy and premature death observed in a mouse model of TSC generated by a conditional knockout of the TSC1 gene in glial fibrillary acidic protein (GFAP) expressing cells (39).
 When rapamycin treatment was applied to mice that had already developed epilepsy, the treatment still suppressed seizures and prolonged survival of those mice.
-The same laboratory showed that rapamycin treatment also interfered with the development of limbic epilepsy after kainic acid-induced status epilepticus in Sprague Dawley rats (40).
-However, in the pilocarpine-induced status epilepticus model of temporal lobe epilepsy (TLE), treatment with high dose rapamycin abolished mossy fiber sprouting (a feature seen in both human and rodent models of TLE), but did not protect the animals from developing recurrent spontaneous seizures (41).
+The same investigators showed that rapamycin treatment also interfered with the development of limbic epilepsy after kainic acid-induced status epilepticus in Sprague Dawley rats (40).
+However, in the pilocarpine-induced status epilepticus model of temporal lobe epilepsy (TLE), treatment with high-dose rapamycin abolished mossy fiber sprouting (a feature seen in both human and rodent models of TLE), but did not protect the animals from developing recurrent spontaneous seizures (41).
 Nevertheless, when the rapamycin analog, everolimus, was used to treat SEGAs in children, the results showed that many children enjoyed a reduction in seizure frequency in addition to a reduction in the volume of tumors (42).
-These results encouraged Krueger and colleagues to undertake a prospective trial of everolimus specifically for the evaluation of seizure reduction (43).
+These results encouraged Krueger et al to undertake a prospective trial of everolimus specifically for the evaluation of seizure reduction (43).
 They enrolled 20 patients who were treated with everolimus.
-12 of 20 subjects attained a reduction in seizure frequency by =50%.
-Overall, seizures were reduced in 17 of the 20 by a median reduction of 73% (p< 0.001) and families reported an improvement in behavior and quality of life (43).
+Of the 20 subjects, 12 attained a reduction in seizure frequency by =50%.
+Overall, seizures were reduced in 17 of the 20 patients by a median reduction of 73% (P < 0.001) and families reported an improvement in behavior and quality of life (43).
 Similar encouraging results have been reported by Cardamone et al based on treatment with either rapamycin (sirolimus) or everolimus (44).
-Much research remains to be done to see if such treatment can be applied safely to very young infants diagnosed with TSC, even before they develop infantile spasms, or begin to exhibit traits of autism.
-The emerging applications of mTOR inhibitors appear to be enjoying a higher level of translational success.
-Trials are under way now for the treatment of children with Sturge-Weber syndrome (45).
+Much research remains to be done to see if such treatments can be applied safely to very young infants diagnosed with TSC, even before they develop infantile spasms or begin to exhibit traits of autism.
+The emerging applications of mTOR inhibitors indicate that they appear to be enjoying a higher level of translational success.
+Trials are under way now for the treatment of children with SturgeWeber syndrome (45).
 The business risk of investments in everolimus for epilepsy-related disorders is mitigated by the promise for that drug in a very wide-range of tumors.